infretis/infretis/examples/gromacs/puckering/README.md

 * 2 5 11 8 1 0

-Optimize the structure and export it as "mol.sdf".
+Optimize the structure and export it as "mol.sdf" in the "~/infretis/examples/gromacs/puckering/" folder.

+Then, navigate to the

 Copy files and solvate the system
 ```bash